1965 Palm Sunday tornado outbreak: Crystal Lake–Burtons Bridge, Illinois

-Wakarusa–northern Goshen–Midway–Middlebury, Indiana
+Wakarusa–Midway–Middlebury, Indiana

-This was the most famous and well-publicized of the Palm Sunday tornadoes, often remembered as the first of two F4 tornadoes to hit the Dunlap (Elkhart)–Goshen area.
+This violent and destructive tornado was the most famous and well-publicized of the Palm Sunday tornadoes, often remembered as the first of two F4 tornadoes to hit the Dunlap (Elkhart)–Goshen area.
 It formed near the St. Joseph–Elkhart County border and tracked northeastward, striking Wakarusa, where it caused severe damage and killed a child.
 The tornado then intensified significantly as it moved toward northern Goshen and the Midway Trailer Court.
 As it neared the trailer park, Elkhart Truth reporter Paul Huffman, then reporting on severe weather, overheard a report of a tornado approaching his position on U.S. Route 33, about 1 mi south of Midway.
 As Huffman and his wife Betty awaited the storm, he noticed the tornado approaching from the southwest, so he began taking a series of photographs, six in all.
 The photographs captured the evolution of the storm into twin funnels as it struck the trailer park, with each funnel gyrating around a central point yet only producing one damage swath.
 The tornado struck the trailer park at 6:32 p.m.
 CDT (23:32 UTC).
 (Roughly 45 minutes later, another F4 tornado passed just to the north of the Midway Trailer Court, splitting into yet another pair of funnels as it struck the Sunnyside neighborhood in Dunlap.)
 The tornado obliterated roughly 80% of the trailer park, with 10 deaths, and caused F4 damage to numerous other homes near Middlebury, some of which were swept clean.
 Three more people died in the Middlebury area before the tornado ended.
 Unofficial estimates of the death toll vary, with Grazulis listing 14 deaths instead of the 31 appearing in the official National Climatic Data Center/National Centers for Environmental Information (NCDC/NCEI) database.
 An airplane wing from Goshen Airport was found 35 mi away in Centreville, Michigan.

+Ted Fujita lists this event as two tornadoes.